mapattacker/ArcGIS-BatchMergeShp/README.md

-# Batch Merge Shapefiles of Same Name
+# Batch merge shapefiles of same name

 ### Description
-This script merges all shape files of the same name within a directory, subfolder, or sub-subfolder into a one single shapefile for each unique name.
+This script merges all shapefiles of the same name within a directory and/or its sub-directories into a one single shapefile for each unique name.

 ### Requirements
 It uses some Arcpy functions, so requires an ArcGIS installation.